 Question: What about security?
 Make sure that until the property is transferred to or occupied by the new owner, arrangements are in place for someone to check on the property on a regular basis.
 If the property is vacant, consult with the insurer regarding requirements on checking the property.
 If the property is occupied, then checking on a more infrequent basis is acceptable as long as the property is checked periodically.

 Selling estate property presents some unique issues and challenges.
 We highly recommend the use of a professional realtor who is vibrantly aware of the issues that can arise on a estate sale.

 When an offer is received, it must be accepted by those who have received a Grant from the Court.
 It must also be approved by the Public Trustee where there are any minor beneficiaries.
-If the sale is made for distribution purposes only, then it must receive the consent of all beneficiaries, unless the terms of the Will specifically allow the Personal Representative to sell the property without the consent of all the beneficiaries.
-If the sale is made so that debts of the estate can be paid, then consent of the beneficiaries is not required.
+The law used to state that if the sale is made for distribution purposes only, then it must receive the consent of all beneficiaries, unless the terms of the Will specifically allow the Personal Representative to sell the property without the consent of all the beneficiaries.
+That law was repealed when Alberta revised the Estate Administration Act in 2015.
+Now the Personal Representative has the ability to sell the property for either distribution purposes or for repayment of estate debts without requiring consent of the beneficiaries.

 If a Grant has not yet been issued, then the offer can be signed by the Personal Representative(s) named in the Will or those who have filed an Application for a Grant.
 In this case, special clauses should be put in the Real Estate Purchase Contract to cover what will happen if the Grant is not obtained prior to the scheduled completion day.
 Either you or your realtor can phone our office for assistance in writing the extra clauses.